 Students who are not U.S. citizens or permanent residents and who are attending an eligible U.S. college or university.

 Most borrowers will need a credit-worthy cosigner who is a U.S. citizen or permanent resident to join their application.
-However, there are loans available at select schools that do not require a cosigner which you may be able to apply for.
+There are certain loan providers that do not require a cosigner or collateral for which you may be eligible to apply.

 Students who are attending an eligible Canadian college or university.
 A co-signer is not required for most loans in Canada.